NikKowPHP/mi/src/content/book/en/chapters/chapter-12.md

 > I'm still waiting on the final spec from Jane.
 I can't finalize the flows until I have that.
 >
 > **Mark, 10:25 AM**
-> This should have been flagged yesterday.
-This is a blocker.
+> The caching layer is a dependency for the entire auth module.
+This should have been flagged in yesterday's risk log.
+We have a sequence break.
 >
 > **Leo, 10:31 AM**
 > I'm not the bottleneck here.